Time and the Trickster

 Disclaimer: I do not own Doctor Who or any of the spinoff material and I gain no income off of this story, just the satisfaction of playing with the characters.

 Rose tightened her coat around herself as she walked across the street from her home on Bannerman Road to the Smith-Chesterton house across the way.
-It was a chilly November day and Rose could imagine the water in the air freezing into ice, in fact it may have been better if it did as at least it would have fallen to the ground and she wouldn't have to feel like her was breathing in a frozen pond.
+It was a chilly November day and Rose could imagine the water in the air freezing into ice, in fact, it may have been better if it did as at least it would have fallen to the ground and she wouldn't have to feel like she was breathing in a frozen pond.
 Rose forced herself to focus as she reached Sarah Jane's door and pulled out her key.
 Sarah Jane and Johnny were attending the reveal of a new computer system in Germany, Sarah Jane as a reporter and Johnny as a curious engineer who would no doubt translate a lot of technical information for his wife.
 Luke was staying with Clyde, but since she was in London Rose was planning to do a quick check on Mister Spock and K-9.
 Just to make sure that their systems were working properly.

 The lock clicked open and Rose stepped into the quiet house.
 It was so still in comparison to what she was used to.
 Sarah Jane's once perfectly clean home had transformed dramatically in less than a year.
 Luke's adoption had resulted in a sitting room being transformed with a television and game system where he and his friends would spend their time.
-Her marriage to Johnny had resulted in new photographs around the house, bookshelves being shared with his things, the feminine rugs and pillows of the living room being replaced with solid darker colors and other touches all over the place.
-Rose smiled to herself, when she'd first met Sarah Jane the woman had been rather prickly and while she'd been happy with who she was the reporter hadn't been really happy.
+Her marriage to Johnny had resulted in new photographs around the house, bookshelves being shared with his things, the feminine rugs and pillows of the living room being replaced with solid darker colours and other touches all over the place.
+Rose smiled to herself when she'd first met Sarah Jane the woman had been rather prickly and while she'd been happy with who she was the reporter hadn't been really happy.
 A year later she was happily married with a son.

 "Mistress Rose?" the robotic voice of K-9 called from up the stairs.
 It didn't surprise Rose in the least that the robot dog was in the attic with Spock.
 She just hoped they weren't arguing about relative dimensions or which one of their systems was superior again.